$\Omega$-dibaryon production with hadron interaction potential from the lattice QCD in relativistic heavy-ion collisions: Results and discussion

-The productions of $p\Omega$, $n\Omega$ and $\Omega\Omega$ bound states were also calculated by using phase-space data from the AMPT model~\cite{AMPT2005} via dynamical coalescence mechanism equation~(\ref{coal_tranport_def}) (AMPTC).
-To fit proton spectra, some parameters defined in the AMPT model~\cite{AMPT2005,AMPTGLM2016} were adjusted as, $(a,b)$ = $(0.55, 0.1)$ for the RHIC energy and $(0.21, 0.075)$ for the LHC energy, (here $a$ and $b$ are the Lund string fragmentation parameters defined in reference~\cite{AMPT2005}).
-And the coalescence mechanism for $\Omega$ was also developed as in Ref.~\cite{PhysRevC.100.064909} to fit $\Omega$ spectra.
-Figure~\ref{fig:pTDstAMPT} presented the fitted $p_T$ spectra for proton and $\Omega$ as well as the coalesced $p_T$ spectra of $p\Omega$, $n\Omega$ and $\Omega\Omega$ bound states in Au+Au central collisions at $\sqrt{s_{NN}}$ = 200 GeV (a) and in Pb+Pb central collisions at $\sqrt{s_{NN}}$ = 2.76 TeV (b), respectively.
-Based on the adjusted AMPT parameters and the developed coalescence mechanism for $\Omega$, the $p_T$ spectra of $p$ and $\Omega$ could be described well and the $p_T$ spectra of $p\Omega$, $n\Omega$ and $\Omega\Omega$ were similar to those via BLWC shown in Fig.~\ref{fig:pTDst}.
-Yields of $dN/dy$ of $p\Omega$, $n\Omega$ and $\Omega\Omega$ were also listed in Table~\ref{tab:dNdy_midrap} and agreed with those from the BLWC.
+The productions of $p\Omega$, $n\Omega$ and $\Omega\Omega$ bound states were also calculated by using phase-space data from the AMPT model~\cite{AMPT2005} via dynamical coalescence mechanism ~(\ref{coal_tranport_def}) (AMPTC).
+The AMPT model gave the kinetic freeze-out position and momentum of each of particles ($p$, $n$ and $\Omega$ used here) at their freeze-out times and by using Eq.~(\ref{coal_tranport_def}) to coalesce into a dibaryon whose relative coordinate and momentum were obtained after free streaming the first freeze-out constituent to the later one as did in Ref.~\cite{2020arXiv200500182S}, which was important for $N\Omega$ because the $\Omega$ was always freezed-out earlier than nucleons.
+To fit proton spectra, some parameters defined in the original AMPT model~\cite{AMPT2005,AMPTGLM2016} were adjusted as $(a,b)$ = $(0.55, 0.1)$ for the RHIC energy and $(0.21, 0.075)$ for the LHC energy (here $a$ and $b$ are the Lund string fragmentation parameters defined in Ref.~\cite{AMPT2005}).
+The coalescence mechanism for $\Omega$ was also developed as in Ref.~\cite{PhysRevC.100.064909} to fit $\Omega$ spectra.
+Fig.~\ref{fig:pTDstAMPT} presents the fitted $p_T$ spectra for proton and $\Omega$ as well as the coalesced $p_T$ spectra of $p\Omega$, $n\Omega$ and $\Omega\Omega$ bound states in Au + Au central collisions at $\sqrt{s_{NN}}$ = 200 GeV (a) and in Pb+Pb central collisions at $\sqrt{s_{NN}}$ = 2.76 TeV (b), respectively.
+Based on the adjusted AMPT parameters and the developed coalescence mechanism for $\Omega$, the $p_T$ spectra of $p$ and $\Omega$ could be described well and the $p_T$ spectra of $p\Omega$, $n\Omega$ and $\Omega\Omega$ were similar to those via the above BLWC calculation shown in Fig.~\ref{fig:pTDst}.
+Values of $dN/dy$ for $p\Omega$, $n\Omega$ and $\Omega\Omega$ were also listed in Table~\ref{tab:dNdy_midrap} and are consistent with those from the BLWC results.